aveq-research/videoparser-ng/README.md

 Copyright (c) 2023 AVEQ GmbH.

-This project is licensed under the GNU GPLv3 License - see the LICENSE.md file for details.
+This project is licensed under the GNU GNU LESSER GENERAL PUBLIC License v2.1 - see the LICENSE.md file for details.

-See the LICENSE.md file for details on third-party licenses.
+Also, see the LICENSE.md file for details on third-party licenses.